 This page provides an overview of what happens if:

 This page is up to date as of 18 January 2022 and applies only to residential renters in Victoria, Australia.

 From 29 March 2021, the eviction moratorium is no longer in place and there are certain circumstances where your rental provider (previously called a landlord) can take steps to evict you.

 If you fall 14 days behind in rent, your rental provider can now issue you with a Notice to Vacate, which is the first step in the eviction process.
 You don’t have to leave if you get a Notice to Vacate – you still have options.
 You can use Dear Landlord to find out your rights if you’re behind in rent, and what you can do in this situation.

 If you are behind in rent or struggling to pay rent, Dear Landlord can help you understand your options based on your circumstances.
-Simply answer a few questions and Dear Landlord will help determine the best way forward, whether that’s helping you draft a payment plan request to your rental provider, prepare a VCAT review application, get ready for a VCAT hearing, end a lease, and finding further financial or legal help.
+Simply answer a few questions and Dear Landlord will help determine the best way forward, whether that’s helping you draft a payment plan request to your rental provider, request a rent reduction, prepare a VCAT review application, get ready for a VCAT hearing, end a lease, and finding further financial or legal help.

 You should get legal help if:

 For more about legal help, see Who can help me? below.